vackosar/vackosar.github.io/_posts/2021-01-02-Feed-Forward-Self-Attendion-Key-Value-Memory.md

 Unfortunately not all samples are provided in the pre-print.
 Furthermore, they report they found more than one pattern per key.
-Where those on a single topic or disparate topics?
+Where those patterns on a single topic or disparate topics?
 If single key was associated with multiple topics, can we still look at it as a memory cell?

 Individual activated values predicted next output tokens in higher layers only, but not in lower layers.